Skip to content

 print(line)

 This code opens the file "filename.txt" in read mode and then loops through each line in the file, printing it to the console.
-Once again, the file is closed using the close() method.
+The with statement automatically handles closing the file.

 Reading a Specific Number of Characters